kristopolous/db.js/README.md

     db.find().update({ key: function() { return 'value' } });

-And lastly, you can do static assignment:
+And lastly, you can do static assignment two ways:

     db.find().update({ key: 'value' });
+    db.find().update('key', 'value');

 <h3><a name=remove> [chain] remove( constraint )</a> [ <a href=#toc-inserting>top</a> ] </h3>
 This will remove the entries from the database but also return them if